-- In the Embedded Web Server's Setup tab, select E-mail server.
+- 1. Ensure that the printer's date and time have been set correctly.
+See Set the date and time on page 22. - 2.
+In the Embedded Web Server's Setup tab, select E-mail server.
 Enter the address of the SMTP server that will be used to send e-mail messages, and e-mail address of the printer.
-The latter is a fake address that is required only so that the receiver of the messages can recognize where they are coming from. - 2.
-Also in the Setup tab, select Printer settings and open the Accounting section.
-You must enter an E-mail address to which accounting files will be sent, and the frequency with which they will be sent (specified as a number of days or as a number of prints). - 3.
+The latter is a fake address that is required only so that the receiver of the messages can recognize where they are coming from. - Also in the Setup tab, select Printer settings and open the Accounting section.
+You must enter an E-mail address to which accounting files will be sent, and the frequency with which they will be sent (specified as a number of days or as a number of prints). - 4.
 When you have completed the above steps, the printer will send accounting data by E-mail with the frequency that you specified.
 The data are provided in XML and can easily be interpreted by a third-party program.
 The data provided on each job include the job name, the account ID if any, the user name, when the job was submitted, when the job was printed, the printing time, the type of image, the number of pages, the number of copies, the paper type and size, the amount of each color of ink used, and various other attributes of the job.